HappyDOGE/touhouplace2023/README.md

 Then open the [template manager userscript](https://github.com/osuplace/templateManager/raw/main/dist/templateManager.user.js), open the extension and it should show "userscript detected, click here to install".

 ### Android
-Use the Firefox app and install Tampermonkey.
+Use the Firefox app and install the Tampermonkey plugin.
 Then open the [script link](https://github.com/osuplace/templateManager/raw/main/dist/templateManager.user.js).